KwonTY94/Analyzing-Poverty-in--NorthKorea-Using-Nightlights-replication/README.md

 The goal of the paper is to use satellite imagery and nightlights data to predict poverty levels at a local level in North Korea.

 ## Introduction
 Obtaining any quantitative information on the North Korean economy is notoriously difficult.
 However, the availability of satellite data on night-time light emissions and other observable terrain characteristics has opened new possibilities in terms of understanding and visualizing socioeconomic developments in North Korea.
-The analysis uses night-time light emission data from 2004 to 2013 to estimate income and poverty in North Korea at the subnational level.
+The analysis uses night-time light emission data from 2004 to 2013 to estimate economic development and regional disparities of North Korea.